marciovai/marciovai.github.io/about.md

 permalink: /about/
 ---

-I'm Software Engineer and Data Scientist based in São Paulo, Brazil.
-Some of the things I've done in companies I worked in the past include a Recommendation System, Time Series forecasting algorithm for an e-commerce, designing and developing a platform for deploying algorithms and more.
+I'm a Data Scientist based in São Paulo, Brazil.
+I've been working in IT for about 5 years on startups and big companies and my favourite thing about my job is having the opportunity to create things capable of causing an impact on a large scale.
+Outside of work I usually do my own pet projects and play video games.

-More on my [Github](https://github.com/marciovai) page
+For source code from my projects check my [Github](https://github.com/marciovai).